 The most striking difference was identified in relation to the involvement of volunteers.
 The Czech actors, even from the third sector, mostly do not engage volunteers into their activities.
-Voluntary engagement is, however, very strong in context of Denmark and Spain.
+Voluntary engagement is, however, very strong in contexts of Denmark and Spain.
 In addition, in these two countries, unengaged forms of volunteering were observed as well.

 Substantial aspects of the selected SI stream in all countries are represented by the disruptiveness and strength of the innovation.
 We identified the innovation as rather radical in the Czech case, more incremental (or less radical) in the case of Spain and rather incremental in the case of Denmark.
-As for 'strength' of the innovation, in terms of timing, the innovation was earliest in the Spanish case and evolved rather moderately, emerged later in the Czech case but was more extensive here, and the last country hit by this innovation was Denmark, which also witness the least extensive evolution of this innovation.
+As for 'strength' of the innovation (Consumer Protection in AFS through online financial education), in terms of timing, the innovation was earliest in Spain and evolved rather moderately, emerged later in the Czech case but was more extensive.
+The last country hit by this innovation was Denmark, which also witnessed the least extensive evolution of this innovation.
 In terms of quality or scope of the innovation in selected countries, some differences may be also identified and different patterns were observed in the originality of the social innovation, too.
 The most demanding evaluation of the strength of social innovation appeared to be its impact - both in terms of its capacity to affect individuals and its substantiality.
 According to the data, financial education via online tools has been strongest in the Czech case, medium-low in Spain and rather low in Denmark.

-As a notable by-product of the research, identifying the different role of the business actors can be named.
-In Denmark, business is employed in a "non-profit" manner, while in Spain we can identify significant element of social entrepreneurship.
-On the other hand, almost strictly for-profit motives of the Czech private actors have been found, although in a form of CSR.
+As a notable by-product of the research, identifying the different roles of business actors can be named.
+In Denmark, business is employed in a "non-profit" manner, building on prosocial values, while in Spain we can identify significant element of social entrepreneurship and extensive cooperating networks.
+On the other hand, almost strictly for-profit motives of the Czech private actors have been found, although in a form of CSR, when business is very often one of the pillars of the innovation process, while other sectors do not play such significant role.

-2. The social innovation stream across the Czech Republic, Spain and Denmark
+2. Introduction: The social innovation stream across the Czech Republic, Spain and Denmark

-According to OECD, financial services providers are generally expected to adopt equitable and fair treatment of consumers as an integral part of their business culture.
-Regarding the treatment of financial consumers it is often demanded to treat them equitably, honestly and fairly at all stages of their relationship with financial service providers.
-Special attention should be dedicated to the needs of vulnerable groups.
+According to the OECD, financial services providers are generally expected to adopt equitable and fair treatment of consumers as an integral part of their business culture.
+Regarding the treatment of financial consumers, it is often demanded to treat them equitably, honestly and fairly at all stages of their relationship with financial service providers.
+Special attention should be dedicated to the needs of vulnerable groups (notably the youth and overindebted individuals and families).
 Financial services providers should ensure that vulnerable consumers are provided with reasonable arrangements and/or assistance that may be necessary to facilitate them in their dealings with the financial services providers (OECD, 2014).